oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 OAuth does not define any scope values, instead scopes are defined by the authorization server or by extensions or profiles of OAuth.
-One such extension that defines scopes is {{OpenID}}, which defines a set of scopes that provide granular access to a user's profile information.
+One such extension that defines scopes is {{OpenID.Connect}}, which defines a set of scopes that provide granular access to a user's profile information.
 It is recommended to avoid defining custom scopes that conflict with scopes from known extensions.